 Temenni or Wish Hill is the viewpoint over Urgup from the top of the rocky edifice in the town center.

-On the way up to Temmeni you will come across a Medrese (teaching school) built in 1400 and used during the last century ad Urgupís prison, an even earlier 13th century mosque, and many beautiful views.
+On the way up to Temmeni you will come across a Medrese (teaching school) built around 1400 and used during the last century as Urgup’s prison.
+It is now used as a mosque Yahya Efendi Mosque.

 At the top of Temmeni there are historical tombs and a little cafeteria with a photographic display of old Urgup.

 Views from the top make Urgup look small as you can see the countryside with tabletop mountains in the distance.

 Every Saturday Urgupians and villagers flock to the local market to purchase fresh fruit and vegetables, dried fruit, seeds, spices, home-made cheeses, shoes, clothes, kitchen utensils and workman’s tools.